PacWest Bancorp (PACW) Shares Decline Despite Market Challenges

-The stock of PacWest Bancorp (NASDAQ: PACW) has decreased by -2.13 when compared to last closing price of 6.11.Despite this, the company has seen a loss of -6.86% in its stock price over the last five trading days.
-The Wall Street Journal reported on 05/04/23 that Regional-Bank Shares Dive as Investors Fret About Contagion
+PacWest Bancorp (NASDAQ: PACW)’s stock price has decreased by -3.19 compared to its previous closing price of 4.70.
+However, the company has seen a -21.01% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 05/12/23 that Decline in PacWest Stock Indicates Bank Fears Persist

 Is It Worth Investing in PacWest Bancorp (NASDAQ: PACW) Right Now?

-Moreover, the 36-month beta value for PACW is 1.48.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+The 36-month beta value for PACW is also noteworthy at 1.41.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023